jamietre/iter8/README.md

 let group2 = intermediate.filter([category]=>category === 'category 2').as(Map)
 ```

-Without uising "execute" here, the "groupBy" etc. would be run twice for both `group1` and `group2` since execution of the entire query is deferred until a value-producing result, in this case `as(Map)`.
+Without using "execute" here, the "groupBy" etc. would be run twice for both `group1` and `group2` since execution of the entire query is deferred until a value-producing result, in this case `as(Map)`.

 ### All non-destructive Array.prototype members